CenterForSpatialResearch/data_mgmt_tutorials/web_mapping/webmapping.md

 ![google map](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2017/blob/master/Tutorials/Images/Webmaps/aweb1.png)

+All webmaps have to contain this information to render, and yours will, too.

-You may be thinking that 256x256 is a square, but projections that represent the world as a square are seriously distorted, and you are correct.
+By this point, you may be thinking that 256x256 is a square, but projections that represent the world as a square are seriously distorted, and you are correct.
 Likewise, you may already be thinking about how to change the projection of a web map.
-Web tiles are in a projection called psuedomercator.
+Web tiles are in a projection called pseudomercator.
+You should not change this unless you *really* know what you are doing and have a *really* good reason to do it.
+This is a drawback of Webmaps.

+So, while putting a map on a website may increase the visibility of your site, allowing you to reach a wider audience, an actual webmap may not always show what you want it to (another option is to embed a static map as an image).
+Similarly, a web map allows for interactive features such as popups and zooming, but sometimes these features can distract rather than explain.
+Ultimately, the type of map you choose is dependent upon your project's goals.

+Now we will turn to implementing a web map using leaflet and the stamen tileserver.

 #### The Premise

 With this exercise our goal is to create a simple interactive online map that shows the New York Botanical Garden just after it was initially constructed and annotates several important buildings and roads at the NYBG.
-We will use the 1902 Bronx map (that we georeferenced in the previous exercise) as well as some of the features we digitized adding additional annotations.
+We will use the 1902 Bronx map as well as some of the features we digitized adding additional annotations.

 For context lets take a look at what this final map will look like.
 It is visible [here](https://centerforspatialresearch.github.io/MappingForTheUrbanHumanities_2017/Class_Data/3_Webmaps/).